marijnh/Eloquent-JavaScript/06_object.md

 let killerRabbit = new Rabbit("killer");
 ```

-In fact, `class` was only introduce in the 2015 edition of JavaScript.
+In fact, `class` was only introduced in the 2015 edition of JavaScript.
 Any function can be used as a constructor, and before 2015 the way to define a class was to write a regular function and then manipulate its `prototype` property.

 ```
 function ArchaicRabbit(type) {